 “There has been an evolution of change on campus,” Joseph Salomone, registrar of the University, explaining the current culture, said.
 “Everybody is expressing their individuality and being who they are, and if we don’t continue to stress that, we won’t get the resources and support that we need at this University or anywhere.”

 Now, because more people come out earlier in life, action must be taken to educate people about the sexual variations under the LGBTQA umbrella.

-Panelist Erica Deuso, an employee of the Johnson & Johnson Family of Companies and an advocate for equal rights of transgender individuals in the workplace, was born male and underwent the process of becoming a female during adulthood.
+Panelist Erica Deuso, an employee of the Johnson & Johnson Family of Companies and an advocate for equal rights of transgender individuals in the workplace, was born an intersex female incorrectly assigned ‘male’ at birth.
 Deuso spoke fervently of the need to educate about transgender issues so that prejudice against individuals does not precede the development of their passion in school and at work.

 Following the ribbon cutting, Maureen Nolan, a senior at Drexel and president of FUSE, noted the current mistreatment of transgender individuals on campus.